Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

-To understand how to represent $\overline{U}_c$, we turn to re-analysis data.
-Figure \ref{fig14} shows the tropical averaged (10$^\circ$S-10$^\circ$N), mean and anomalous zonal wind, separated into different seasons and easterly and westerly phases of the QBO.
+To understand how to represent $U_c$, we turn to re-analysis data.
+Figure \ref{fig13} shows the tropical averaged (10$^\circ$S-10$^\circ$N), mean and anomalous zonal wind, separated into different seasons and easterly and westerly phases of the QBO.
 During boreal winter, the season where the MJO amplitude is strongest and the MJO-QBO relationship is observed, there are upper tropospheric mean westerlies in the tropics, regardless of the QBO phase.
 The presence of upper tropospheric westerlies may advect cirrus clouds associated with MJO-convection eastward, leading to an eastward tilt with height.
 However, the strength of the tropical-averaged TTL westerlies is slightly weaker (around 1-1.5~m~s$^{-1}$) during QBOW than QBOE.
-This is most evident in the deseasonalized zonal wind anomalies shown in Figure \ref{fig14}, right.
+This is most evident in the deseasonalized zonal wind anomalies shown in Figure \ref{fig13}, right.
 During lower stratospheric westerlies (QBOW), easterly anomalies exist in the upper troposphere, while the opposite is true during lower stratospheric easterlies (QBOE).
 Differential advection of upper tropospheric cirrus clouds between QBO phases may play a role in modulating the strength of the MJO.
+It is important to note that while zonal-means of the zonal wind have been taken since we are linearizing about the tropical basic state, the upper-tropospheric zonal wind does vary significantly zonally, and is predominantly easterly in the Indo-Pacific warmpool.
+Thus, these results have regional dependency; the magnitude of the anomalous upper-tropospheric zonal winds that are opposite signed of the QBO phase is smaller from 0$^\circ$E-180$^\circ$E than from 180$^\circ$E-360$^\circ$E (not shown), the former of which encompasses the warm pool region.

 While it may be hard to believe that differences of 1~m~s$^{-1}$ can make large differences in MJO strength, the anomalies are not negligible with respect to the magnitude of the mean winds (which themselves are tropical averages).
 However, it is important to note that there are still upper tropospheric westerlies during MAM, and that the difference in the magnitude of the westerlies between QBOE and QBOW is larger than that during DJF ($\approx 1.5$~m~s$^{-1}$).
 This is at odds with the fact that the MJO-QBO relationship is only observed during boreal winter \citep{yoo2016modulation}, though the seasonality of the strength of the MJO (the MJO being strongest in boreal winter) may also play a role \citep{zhang2004seasonality}.
 During JJA and SON, there are pronounced upper tropospheric easterlies in the tropics; much of the easterly signal in the tropics is due to the presence of the upper tropospheric anticyclone associated with the South Asian monsoon.